AnnLuschik/Memory-Game/README.md

 There is a custom 404 page, where user will be redirected in case of invalid URL.

-USED: React, React Router, Typescript, Redux, Styled Components.
+USED: React, React Router, Typescript, Redux, Styled Components, Eslint.